-- \cdot Repetitive nonconsensual or unsolicited emails. - · Instant messages and messages posting in on-line bulletin boards. - · Unsolicited communications about a person, their family, friends, or co-workers that may be deemed threatening. - · Sending/posting unwelcomed and unsolicited messages with another username. - Using electronic devices or software to track and/or obtain private information and to contact and/or post threatening or personal information.
+- · Repetitive nonconsensual or unsolicited emails. - \cdot Instant messages and messages posting in on-line bulletin boards. - · Unsolicited communications about a person, their family, friends, or co-workers that may be deemed threatening. - · Sending/posting unwelcomed and unsolicited messages with another username. - · Using electronic devices or software to track and/or obtain private information and to contact and/or post threatening or personal information.

 Relationship Violence: Includes Domestic Violence and Dating Violence: Domestic Violence, defined as in the Ohio Revised Code (O.R.C.) section 2919.25 Domestic violence.
 No person shall knowingly cause or attempt to cause physical harm to a family or household member.
+No person shall recklessly cause serious physical harm to a family or household member.
 No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.